Azure Scan Engines

 - Choose a D2_V2 or larger VM.

-If you will be using engine-to-console pairing, you don’t need to add any new rules.
+- For engine-to-console pairing, you don’t need to add any new rules.

 After a few minutes, you’ll see the Scan Engine available under Virtual Machines.
 The public IP address (if added) will be on the overview tab.